AI-Driven Predictive Maintenance with Environmental Context Integration for Connected Vehicles: Simulation

-The feature set---air temperature, rotational speed, torque, and tool wear---has different physical characteristics to automotive brake, tire, and battery degradation.
-This work uses AI4I to validate the algorithmic pipeline's ability to generalise to real failure data; whether that pipeline performs similarly on automotive-specific field data remains an open empirical question.
+This work uses AI4I to validate the algorithmic pipeline's ability to generalise to real failure data; direct feature-level transfer to the automotive domain is not claimed.

+\textbf{Field pilot scope.} The field validation comprises five vehicles and 11 evaluable service events.
+The six wear-driven events span four vehicles and three countries, providing broader coverage than a single-vehicle study, but a larger and more geographically diverse fleet is required to establish generalisability across vehicle types, climates, and usage patterns.
+Fleet expansion and longitudinal validation are the primary directions for future work.

+\textbf{Preventive maintenance detection.} The pipeline predicts component wear state, not manufacturer service intervals.
+Calendar-based and owner-preference services cannot be reliably anticipated from sensor data alone.
+Integrating manufacturer-recommended interval schedules as an additional signal layer would address this gap~\cite{Swanson2001}.

+\textbf{Battery degradation model.} The current wear model covers brake thickness, tyre tread, and oil degradation.
+Battery state-of-health follows electrochemical degradation kinetics not captured by the present linear wear equations.
+The Safari Storme's February 2026 combined service is correctly detected at CRITICAL severity via the oil and brake wear signals; however, the battery replacement component of that service cannot be independently anticipated from the current wear model.
+A physics-informed battery degradation model~\cite{Hashemian2011} is identified as a concrete extension to enable battery-specific service prediction.